TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/TryHackMe/Jr. Penetration Tester/Network Security/Nmap Post Port Scans.md

 Nmap done: 1 IP address (1 host up) scanned in 2.21 seconds
 ```

 You can also specify the script by name using `--script "SCRIPT-NAME"` or a pattern such as `--script "ftp*"`, which would include `ftp-brute`.
-In the case of `ftp-brute`, it states: “Performs brute force password auditing against FTP servers.”

 *Note:*
 	You have to be careful as some scripts are pretty intrusive.
 Moreover, some scripts might be for a specific server and, if chosen at random, will waste your time with no benefit.
 As usual, make sure that you are authorised to launch such tests on the target server.\